 In 2021, the online content of NAMES moved to its new home at the University of Pittsbugh, as an Open Access journal.
 This means that online access to every issue of NAMES will be free to everyone!
 We are excited about sharing our work freely with scholars around the world.
-The print journal will continue to be published four times a year for those members who wish to receive it.
+The print journal has ceased publication, but back issues may be available.
+Please contact us with inquiries about back issues.

 Indices to Past Volumes

 Click here for NAMES Index Volume1 to 15